The-OpenROAD-Project/OpenROAD/docs/user/FAQS.md

 # FAQs

-If cannot find your question/answere here, please file a GitHub issue to the apropriated repository or start a discussion.
+If you cannot find your question/answere here, please file a GitHub issue to the apropriated repository or start a discussion.

 -   Issues and bugs: